 Early CAD systems used to require that thermal relief pads be constructed manually.
 In my career, I have used arcs, lines, and polygons to construct thousands of thermal relief pads.
-Although this option is still available in many CAD systems today, it usually isn’t used unless a custom thermal relief pattern is required.
+Although this option is still available in many CAD systems today, it usually isn’t used unless a custom thermal relief pattern is required for a PCB Design.

 Thermal relief pads in most modern CAD systems are created by rules.
 A menu is provided allowing you to specify the shape of the pad (round or square), the rotation of the pad, the number of spokes, and the width of the spokes.
 These rules can then be applied to specific pins, parts, layers, nets, or net classes.
 You will also typically have the ability to set up multiple rules for various situations, such as different net classes, and then set a priority for those rules.

 There is a lot more to thermal reliefs than you may have originally imagined.
 We’ve only covered the basics here, but it should give you a good starting point.
 Learning how your CAD tools work with thermal relief pads will be the real key to assuring your success with them.